cytokineking/vs-copy-clipboard-extension/README.md

 ![Usage Animation](images/usage.gif)

 ### From .vsix File
+VSCode and Windsurf:
 1. Download the `.vsix` file from the [GitHub releases page](https://github.com/cytokineking/vs-copy-clipboard-extension/releases)
-2. Open VS Code
+2. Open VS Code/Windsurf
 3. Go to Extensions (Ctrl+Shift+X or Cmd+Shift+X)
 4. Click on the "..." menu (top-right of the Extensions view)
 5. Select "Install from VSIX..."
 6. Navigate to and select the downloaded `.vsix` file
-7. Restart VS Code if prompted
+7. Restart VS Code/Windsurf if prompted

+Cursor:
+1. Download the `.vsix` file from the [GitHub releases page](https://github.com/cytokineking/vs-copy-clipboard-extension/releases)
+2. Open Cursor
+3. Go to Extensions (Ctrl+Shift+X or Cmd+Shift+X)
+4. Drag and drop the downloaded `.vsix` file into the extensions explorer
+5. Restart Cursor if prompted

 ## Usage